How to Export WordPress to CSV, Excel, and XML

 When you export WooCommerce products, there will be another Feed option: Google Merchant Center Product Feed.
 That export type is specific to products and generates a .TXT file.

-You can schedule your WordPress export using WP All Export and its built-in options:
+You can schedule your WordPress export using the following options:

-- Use cron jobs: this is included by default with WP All Export Pro.
-It allows you to manually create cron jobs in your server (via cPanel, Plesk, or similar) and then run the export on a schedule.
+- Cron jobs: this allows you to manually create cron jobs in your server (via cPanel, Plesk, or similar) and then run the export on a schedule.
 To learn more, see Manual Scheduling.

-- Use Automatic Scheduling Service: this is an optional and monthly paid service that allows you to schedule exports directly from within WP All Import's interface with an easy-to-use interface.
+- Our Automatic Scheduling Service: this is an optional and monthly paid service that allows you to schedule exports directly from within our plugin's interface.
 See Automatic Scheduling Service.

-The scheduling options can be defined in Step 3 above or after the export has been created in All Export › Manage Exports › Scheduling Options.
-The same options are also found in the export Settings.
+The scheduling options can be defined by expanding the Scheduling Options section of the Export Settings screen (Step 3 above), or after the export has been created in All Export › Manage Exports › Scheduling Options.

-Use PHP Code or Custom PHP Code when Exporting Data
+Use PHP Code or Custom PHP Code when Exporting WordPress Data

-In addition to exporting data easily, WP All Export allows you to use PHP code or custom PHP code on the exported data.
+In addition to exporting WordPress data easily, our software allows you to use PHP code or custom PHP code on the exported data.

 This is useful for modifying your WordPress data on-the-fly while exporting.
 You can learn more about this in our documentation, How to Pass Exported WordPress Data Through PHP Functions.
 This technique allows you to apply a function to a single export element.